 - Distribution: Apps within our Distribution Channel category connect Xola to leading consumer travel activity platforms such as Expedia, TripAdvisor, and Viator.
-Xola monitors availability across all channels in real time so you are always up-to-date with reservations and never
+Xola monitors availability across all channels in real time so you are always up-to-date with reservations and never over book.

 - Conversion Tracking: The Custom Conversion Tracking app lets you use any tracking code and analytics software to analyze your online business performance.
 Xola also has a Facebook Pixel Tracking app on the Xola App Store.

 - Reporting: The Custom Reports app helps you answer all of your business intelligence questions within Xola.
 And Xola’s Google Analytics app instantly shares transactional information captured during checkout with your Analytics account.

 Each of these options allows you to utilize your bookings data in a different context, from driving more business to tracking campaigns to analysis and optimization.
 Once you have your tracking set up and bookings data is in Google Analytics, you can use it to analyze your online marketing activities and your online business overall.